Here are six key points to keep in mind.

 6. You can’t “play through” a concussion

-There’s a culture among athletes that you’ve got to be tough and fierce, but that should never apply to concussions.
+There’s a common culture that you’ve got to be tough and fierce and shake off a big blow.
+That should never apply to concussions.
 If you haven’t fully recovered from a concussion and you receive a second one, the repercussions can be serious.
-You’re not letting down your teammates or coaches if you report concussion symptoms.

 To young athletes: "It's really important that you pay attention to your own symptoms.
 Your coach can't watch everyone all the time.
 The (athletic) trainer can't watch everyone.
 If you hit your head on another player, the ground, equipment, etc. and feel like you may have a concussion, you should remove yourself from the practice or game and let a coach or athletic trainer know.”